Hammarou/Employee_Payroll_Tracker/README.md

 -Greetings!

--This is my modification to the  JavaScript starter code initially provided in the assignement.
+-This is my modification to the JavaScript starter code initially provided in the assignment.
 I have not altered the original HTML and CSS languages provided.

 -It is my intention to enable the intended user (an associate/manager handling employee payroll of a company) to view and manage employee payroll data.
-The user will be prompted to enter as many employees as the wish (they will be prompt to provide nominal background information about each employee; such as first and last names, and salary).
-From this, the user wil be able to acquire a list of all the employees (alonw with their infomation) they have entered; aswell as calculate the average employee salary.
+The user will be prompted to enter as many employees as they wish (they will be prompted to provide nominal background information about each employee, such as first and last names, and salary).
+From this, the user will be able to acquire a list of all the employees (along with their information) they have entered; as well as calculate the average employee salary.

 ## Installation

 -Code Source:

-The code for this project can be found in the script.js file located inside the Main folder.
-You'll be able to find all the code modifications made (along with notes to explain and clarify the mechanics of the code) .
+The code for this project can be located in the script.js file located inside the Main folder.
+There you'll be able to inspect the code modifications, along with written comments to explain and clarify the mechanics of the code.

 ## Usage

-To view and inspect my modifications, please navigate to the repository located at Github.com (url link provided below), then access the JavaScript file locatied in the Develop folder.
+Please feel free to access the Github repository where all the requisite files and folders are located.
+Alternatively, to view the deployed application, please navigate to the deployed application webpage (URL link provided below). then access the JavaScript file located in the Develop folder.

 -The deployed webpage can be accessed at the following URL: